 Critical organizations need total security for their professional communications.
-Indeed the high security enabled by today’s dedicated Tetrapol and TETRA networks has been one of their key selling points.
 In addition, it is vital to ensure security in other areas.
+The following are seven strategies of communication security that need to be used so that operations do not become compromised.

 1 - Physical security